 In fact, it is necessary for Jesus first to establish belief and faith with his people before he gives them his difficult instructions to “do this.”
 As a parent, I know for my children to listen to my instructions I first need them to believe and trust in me.
 If they don’t believe me, they won’t listen to my instructions.
 So, it is a prerequisite to establish belief first, then, they will do my important instructions.
 In fact, I basically sum up my entire parental philosophy to my kids by saying, “believe me.”
 When I say “believe me,” I am simultaneously saying do my instructions.
 Belief in a person is meaningless without doing the instructions of the person we claim to believe.
 This idea is true of a parent, and it is true of God.

 We can see this played out in the following scenario.
 Imagine a 4-year badly cuts his leg while riding his bike.
-Then, the father has to take him to the medical clinic so they could clean up his wound and potentially stitch it if necessary.
+Then, the father takes him to the medical clinic so they could clean up his wound and potentially stitch it if necessary.
 During this whole time, the child cries and becomes overly clingy to the father.
 The dad has to hand his child over to the nurse so she could clean up his wounds, give him stitches if necessary, and bandage up his cut.
 The dad has about 30 seconds to explain to the child what is going to happen.
 Given the situation and the child’s level of comprehension, the only way the father can communicate to the child is to say “You need to believe me and trust me.”
 The father obviously has to say this because to the child’s level of thinking what is happening doesn’t make sense.
 From the child’s perspective, he is thinking: “I just had a bad accident, and my leg hurts.
 I want to cling to my loving father.
 But, my father is giving me up to a stranger (the nurse) and this stranger is going to inject a painful shot into me and put ointment on my wound that will really hurt.”
 We don’t expect the child to know anything about proper medical procedure so saying “believe me” is necessary for this situation.
 Well, when it comes to God’s instructions we are in the position of the child.
 We are not at God’s level just like the child is not at the parent’s level so of course, we are not going to understand God’s instructions in salvation.
-This is precisely why Jesus has to say “believe me.”
+This is precisely why Jesus has to say repeatedly say, “believe me.”

-It is no wonder Jesus repeatedly told his followers to believe him – because they don’t know how to obtain salvation.
+It is no wonder Jesus constantly told his followers to believe him – because they don’t know how to obtain salvation.
 If they did know how to attain salvation, then they wouldn’t need him anyway.
 Obviously, Jesus needs to establish belief and faith in him first so they know they can listen to him and to do what sounds to them like bizarre instructions.
 We can see this precisely played out in John chapter 6.
 In this scene, the crowd that followed Jesus asked what they can do to accomplish the works of God.
 Jesus then launched into the bread of life discourse.
 And the first thing he needed to do before he was going to communicate this difficult teaching is what all good parents need to do before they teach their children something they won’t fully understand – establish belief and trust in them.
 Jesus first says, “This is the work of God, that you believe in the one he sent” (John 6:29).
 Notice that Jesus associated the word “believe” with the word “work.”
 Also, now that we know belief requires action and to act upon a difficult teaching requires a lot of belief in that person, we can better understand what Jesus is doing and why he said this.
 A few verses after Jesus said to believe in him (John 6:47), he then told them: “I am the bread of life” (6:48).
 Then, he said, “I am the living bread that came down from heaven; whoever eats this bread will live forever, and the bread that I will give is my flesh for the life of the world.”
 (6:51).
 Now, these statements would have sounded extremely bizarre to the Jews.
 In fact, we see that the crowd very much revolted against Jesus’ teaching (John 6: 42,52,60,66).
 Given their revolt to this hard to understand teaching, no wonder Jesus first had to establish belief in him.

 Paul also used this method of first establishing belief and faith.
 The Gentiles that Paul was communicating with are like spiritual babies.
 They don’t know anything about the old covenants.
 So, of course, he first has to say believe in Jesus just like I first have to say “believe me” to my 4-year-old.
 However, when Paul writes to established churches (Ephesians, Corinthians, etc.) we notice he goes more specific in his instructions.
 How you talk to a toddler is going to be different than how you talk to a teen.
 The Gentiles are like toddlers and the Jewish/Christian community are like teenagers.
 You need to be more generic with toddlers than with teenagers simply because toddlers don’t know as much as teens do.